rawrmaan/restyped/README.md

 * [restyped-axios](https://github.com/rawrmaan/restyped-axios) - Client wrapper
   for Axios to consume RESTyped APIs
 * [restyped-express-async](https://github.com/rawrmaan/restyped-express-async) -
-  Server wrapper for express to deliver RESTyped APIs using promises (WIP)
+  Server wrapper for express to deliver RESTyped APIs using promises

 You can help make RESTyped more useful by implementing support in your favorite server framework or HTTP client!